 CSS Grid Layout introduces a variety of properties to control the behavior of grid containers and items.
 Some essential properties include:

-• grid-gap (or grid-row-gap and grid-column-gap): Specifies the spacing between grid items.
+): Specifies the spacing between grid items.grid-template-areas

-• grid-column and grid-row: Position grid items within the grid.
+: Position grid items within the grid.

 Practical Applications of CSS Grid Layout